tokamak-network/zkp-tutorial-videos/README.md

    This will start a local server (usually at [http://localhost:3000](http://localhost:3000)).

-4. Open that link in your browser and enjoy the notes 🎉
+4. Open that link in your browser and enjoy the notes

----

-## ✨ What’s Inside

-* Step-by-step examples of **R1CS → QAP → Groth16**
-* Interactive exercises (with instant feedback)
-* Circuit diagrams and worked examples
-* Optional embedded videos and code playgrounds